thegooddocsproject/website-hugo/content/en/blog/get-started-with-docs.md

 custom_license: " "
 type: blog
 ---
 Do you find yourself in the shoes of someone who has to write documentation for the first time ever?
 The closer you look, the more you will find that technical writing - the craft of documenting things - is actually quite a broad discipline.
-Upon the tons of resources, it can be hard to figure out what you need to know to get started.
+Amidst the tons of resources, it can be hard to figure out what you need to know to get started.

 In this post, I want to empower you to make informed decisions about your first set of software documentation!